History of Minsk: Russian rule

-Minsk was one of the Belarusian cities, which supported the January Uprising in Poland, Lithuania and in Belarus in 1863–64.
+Minsk was one of the cities, which supported the Polish January Uprising in what is now Belarus in 1863–64.
 It was under Russian martial law from 1863 to 1870.
 The suppression of the uprising led to increased repressions against use of the Polish and Belarusian languages, particularly in education and newspapers.

 Development of the city was boosted by improvements in transportation.
 In 1846 Moscow-Warsaw road was laid though Minsk.
 In 1871 railway link between Moscow and Warsaw ran via Minsk, and in 1873 a new railway from Romny in Ukraine to the Baltic Sea port of Libava (Liepāja).
 Thus Minsk became an important rail junction and a manufacturing hub.
 Municipal water supply was introduced in 1872, telephone – in 1890, horse tram – in 1892, and first power generator – in 1894.
 By 1900 Minsk had 58 factories employing 3,000 workers.
 The city had theatres, cinemas, newspapers, schools and colleges, as well as numerous monasteries, churches, synagogues and a mosque.
 According to the 1897 Russian census the city had 91,494 inhabitants, the majority of them Jews.
 Other large groups were Poles and Russians.
 Belarusians made only 8% of Minsk's then population (some historians believe, many Belarusians were counted as Russians to boost the number of the latter).